Welcome to Pearl Class!

 In science this term, the children have learnt about the journey of food through the digestive system.
 They learnt about the parts of the body involved in the journey and labelled these using fun games and interactive websites during lessons.
 We also watched a series of science clips including www.kidshealth.org and used a video from ‘The Magic School Bus’ children’s TV show episode called ‘Lunch’.

 In the next session, we had a go at making a working model of the digestive system using house-hold items such as plastic sandwich bags, a pair of tights, food colouring, orange juice, water and food such as bread and crackers.
 Using the items, we had fun exploring the journey of food from how it gets chopped and cut up into smaller pieces by the teeth to mixing with saliva to make a paste that is easier to swallow down the oesophagus.
 This made it really clear about how food travels through our system and how the body extracts important elements to help support the body.
 This was shown when we filtered the food through the tights and it was clear what the remaining waste was!
 Yuck!

 Finally, in the last session, the children got to write adventure stories based on what they had learnt in the unit.
 The children could choose if they shrank down to microscopic size and enter the body by accident or even be eaten by giants.
 Either way, we had lovely fun and it was amazing to see how creative the children were during this session.
 I was really impressed by how much the children knew by the end of the unit and this really showed when reading through their stories.
 We’ve included one below to give you a taste of what we’ve been up to.

 Topic - Ancient Egyptians:

 Our current topic is the Ancient Egyptians.
-We have been learning all about the River Nile, pyramids, mummies and pharaohs.
+We have been learning all about the Nile, pyramids, mummies and pharaohs.
 During our art lessons, we have created some beautiful sketches based on Ancient Egyptian images, which we are going to copy onto papyrus paper.